Today, the tragedy of Emperor Antoku, the child emperor trapped between two families warring for control of Japan.

 The Tragedy of the child emperor

-Today Is the birthday of Emperor Antoku who ruled Japan from 1180 – 1185.
+Today Is the birthday of Emperor Antoku who ruled Japan from 1180–1185.
 He was the 81st Emperor of Japan.
-By ruled what I really mean is was a pawn of more powerful people, which is the norm for Emperors of Japan1.
+By ruled what I really mean is was a pawn of more powerful people, which is the norm for Emperors of Japan.
 In this case, the others ruling in his name were even more obvious than with other emperors, as Antoku was only one years old when he became emperor.
 His grandfather Taira no Kiyomori ruled in his name.

 This wasn’t a good time to be emperor.
-These years 1180 – 1185 also mark the Genpei War, a bitter struggle between the powerful Taira and Minamoto clans for control of Japan.
+These years 1180–1185 also mark the Genpei War, a bitter struggle between the powerful Taira and Minamoto clans for control of Japan.
 When Taira no Kiyomori (the head of the Taira family) placed Antoku on the throne, this pissed off a whole bunch of people, including another family member who felt he should have been emperor instead.
 This fellow, Prince Mochihito, went to the Minamoto for help with his cause.
-This action was one of the sparks that started the Genpei War.
+This action was the spark that started the Genpei War.

 The war ended with the Battle of Dan-no-ura, a navel battle, a decisive win for the Minamoto.
+This is perhaps the most famous battle in Japanese history.
 Not wanting the emperor to fall into enemy hands, Antoku’s grandmother drowned both herself and the child emperor.